chuajiaxuan/TeamJXL-PocketGuardians/README.md

 1. Project Log: Access it [here](https://docs.google.com/spreadsheets/d/1WCo749g4-QwL-TzHND1M7yVN06aqQtc5tcn_mW-Oyqo/edit?usp=sharing)
 2. Video: Access it [here]()

 By Milestone 2, we aim to produce a working prototype of our game, with the basic CRUD (Create, Read, Update & Delete) features incoporated in it.
 Additionally, our game integrates various social platforms (e.g facebook), allowing players to not only challenge themselves but to also compete with their fellow peers.
-The last few weeks were dedicated to designing the UI (User Interface) of the game in ensuring that Pocket Guardian is user-friendly and interactable to players of all age.
+The last few weeks were dedicated to designing the UI (User Interface) of the game in ensuring that Pocket Guardian is user-friendly and interactable for players of all ages.
 Future updates will soon includes User Data Management and Customisable Game Skins. (by MileStone 3)